Somfy-Developer/Somfy-TaHoma-Developer-Mode/README.md

 | api_version | Version of the available REST API (eg. 1)     |
 | fw_version  | Firmware version of the TaHoma (eg. 2019.4.3) |

+> [!WARNING]
-⚠ Host name and service name are not a reliable way to identify a TaHoma by its pin.
+> Host name and service name are not a reliable way to identify a TaHoma by its pin.
 The TXT record `gateway_pin` has to match.

 # API Documentation